 Stone Pine Farm.

-the forelock, as you can see here.
+the forelock and top of the tail, as you can see here.
 This lovely mare was owned and much-loved by Linda Erber and her family.

 Erber's April Joy (Erbers CF